Rules and regulations

 - Candidates who fail to respect one of the Competition rules are subject to disqualification without appeal.

-The online application form along with additional application items must be sent to the OSM no later than October 5, 2020 (11:59 pm).
+The online application form along with additional application items must be sent to the OSM no later than September 13, 2021 (11:59 pm).
+All incomplet files will be rejected.

 Beyond the application form, the file must include: